rage/programming-23/data/part-11/1-list-comprehensions.md

 </sample-output>

-Picking the above example apart, we have the Boolean expression `number > 0 and number % 2 == 0`.
+Picking the above example apart, we have the Boolean expression `n > 0 and n % 2 == 0`.
 This means that only items which are both positive and divisible by two are accepted for further processing from the original list.

-These positive, even numbers are then each in turn processed into the format `(number, factorial(number))`.
+These positive, even numbers are then each in turn processed into the format `(n, factorial(n))`.
 This is a tuple, where the first item is the number itself, and the second item is the result returned by the factorial function.

 <programming-exercise name='Remove smaller than' tmcname='part11-05_remove_smaller_than'>

 Please write a function named `remove_smaller_than(numbers: list, limit: int)` which takes a list of integers and a limit value (also in integer format) as its arguments.

-The function should use a list comprehension technique to produce a new list without the values which are smaller than the limit value.
+The function should use a list comprehension to produce a new list without the values which are smaller than the limit value.

 The maximum length of the function is two lines of code, including the header line beginning with the `def` keyword.